r00ta/trusty-ai-ODSC-West/README.md

 # trusty-ai-ODSC-West

 This repository contains an end to end demonstration that has been presented at the ODSC West by me.
+The slides can be found [here](slides.pdf).

 This repository does not cointain the instructions to build the kogito application and the PMML+DMN models that have been used: if you are looking for this information, you can find all the detailed steps [here](https://github.com/r00ta/from-data-to-kogito-demo).